-Create your own heat maps using HeatMapAPI.
-Use it over the Internet or as a .NET DLL to run in your environment.
+heatmapapi.com Create your own heat maps using HeatMapAPI.
 Integrate heat map images into Google Maps or other GIS systems.
+Heat maps are rendered real-time.

-The following is an example of how to use our API with Google Maps using Javascript.
-Unlike the other javascript example, this example creates 1000 random points, and submits with Javascript and returns the image and then using our helper API loads it into the Google Map.
+This is an example of how to use our API with Google Maps using Javascript when sending more than 50 or so data points.
+This example creates 1000 random points, and submits with Javascript then using our helper API loads it into a Google Map.
+We now have an update for Google Maps V3.

-Note: In order to get around submitting large data sets across domain names, you will most likely need to process your requests through a proxy page on your server that accesses our web service directly.
-This is because most current web browsers impose restrictions on cross-browser connections across domains when websites use AJAX calls with XMLHttpRequest.
-This example below is an implemtation of this, so read closely.
+Note: In order to get around submitting large data sets across domain names, you will will need to process your requests through a proxy page on your server that accesses our web service directly server-side.
+This is required because most web browsers impose restrictions on cross-browser connections across domains when websites use AJAX calls with XMLHttpRequest.
+This example below is an implemtation of this, so read closely, it can be a bit more tricky.

-If you are passing in small sets (< 60 points, depending on the length of the data), try using the small set method.
+If you are passing in small data sets (< 50 points), try using the Small Data Set Method.

 <script src="http://www.heatmapapi.com/javascript/HeatmapAPI2.aspx?k=(YOUR HEATMAPAPI KEY HERE)" type="text/javascript"></script>